 To complete this research, my grandma and I visited El Basurero to try their Gallo en Chicha.
 It was a delightful experience where we compared flavors, serving styles, and our overall impressions, all while reminiscing about the memories associated with this dish.

-Overall, Gallo en Chicha is a dish that reunites families during special moments.
+Gallo en Chicha is a dish that reunites families during special moments.
 Regardless of how you prepare it, what truly matters is who you share it with.
-This dish encompasses more than just the food; it represents the experience and the understanding of the hard work that goes into its preparation.
+This dish encompasses more than just the food; it represents the experience, tradition, and understanding of the hard work that goes into its preparation.
 For me, Gallo en Chicha signifies honoring my grandfather’s life and cherishing the memories I have created through it.

 I encourage younger generations to ask their grandmothers about traditional dishes, not only to learn how they’re made, but to understand where they come from.
 These recipes often carry more than ingredients; they hold family stories, cultural roots, and memories that might otherwise fade.
-Food holds history and with a little curiosity, what begins as a simple conversation can revive lost traditions and spark new ones for the future.
+Food holds history, and with a little curiosity to learn it, what begins as a simple conversation can revive lost traditions and even spark new ones for future generations.

 Acknowledgments